English I/English I Honors

 Prerequisite: Pre-Calculus, Teacher Recommendation

 The objective of this course is to introduce students to the major concepts of a first-year college Calculus course, with the annual objective of preparing the student for the Advanced Placement exam in May.
 The course is designed according to the College Board Advanced Placement program.
 The content of this course is mandated by the College Board.
-Major topics include: prerequisites for Calculus, limits and continuity, derivatives, application of derivatives, definite integrals, differential equations and mathematical modeling, and applications of definite integrals.
+Major topics include: limits and continuity, derivatives, application of derivatives, definite integrals, differential equations and mathematical modeling, and applications of definite integrals.
 A study of these topics is concluded with a review for the Advanced Placement exam.

 At Nashville Christian School we believe that no education is complete without learning the Bible.
 Therefore, students at all levels are taught the Scriptures each academic day.